charlielandry1/datacleaning/README.md

 ========================================================================

-The script submitted as part of this project is entitled "assignment.R".
+The script submitted as part of this project is entitled "run_analysts.R".
 It will be found in the same GitHub repository as this README file.
 Also found in this repository are:
 - assignment.txt: a tidy data set containing the results of the assingment.R script
 - CodeBook.md: a CodeBook detailing the variables and labels found in the tidy data set

-The purpose of assignment.R script is to:
+The purpose of run_analysis.R script is to:
 - download and extract the Human Activity Recognition Using Smartphones Data Set ("HARUSDS") .zip file
 - load the various data sets from this file into R
 - combine the "test" and "training" data sets (more information on these data sets in the original README below)